-You will find below different resources available online that you can use to study the Polish language on your own.
+You will find below different resources available online which you may use to study the Polish language on your own.

 I have kept the number of resources listed here to a minimum; beyond a few altogether indispensable ones (such as SJP and a dictionary), the most important ingredients to your success are your patient analysis of the Polish before you to infer patterns and your willingness to persevere across not weeks or months but the many years — the Bible in Polish (see below) will sustain you for a lifetime.
 Anyone under the misconception that Polish can be learnt in three months, as certain ‘modern’ language methods or online personalities may lead one to believe, will be in for a rude awakening indeed.

 WSJP and PWN are monolingual Polish dictionaries available for consultation online.
-As for online bilingual dictionaries, none are satisfying but can include: PONS, Cambridge, WordReference, bab.la, Translatica.
+As for online bilingual dictionaries, none are satisfying but may include: PONS, Cambridge, WordReference, bab.la, Translatica.

-How to find words in a Polish dictionary: if you encountered łokci in your readings and went to look it up in the dictionary, you would not find it.
-This is because łokci is an inflected form.
+How to find words in a Polish dictionary: if you encountered łokci in your readings and went to look it up in the dictionary, you would not find it: łokci is an inflected form.
 Using SJP, you will trace inflected forms of words back to their base, dictionary-heading form.
-By entering łokci into the SJP search field, you will discover that the word in question is łokieć; from there, you can now perform a dictionary search.
-You can enter any class of word into the SJP search field.
+By entering łokci into the SJP search field, you will discover that the word in question is łokieć; from there, you may now perform a dictionary search.
+You may enter any class of word into the SJP search field.

 Polish grammar and pronunciation